laravel/docs/routing.md

 ### Implicit Binding

-Laravel automatically resolves type-hinted Eloquent models defined in routes or controller actions whose variable names match a route segment name.
+Laravel automatically resolves Eloquent models defined in routes or controller actions whose variable names match a route segment name.
 For example:

     Route::get('api/users/{user}', function (App\User $user) {
         return $user->email;
     });

-In this example, since the Eloquent type-hinted `$user` variable defined on the route matches the `{user}` segment in the route's URI, Laravel will automatically inject the model instance that has an ID matching the corresponding value from the request URI.
-If a matching model instance is not found in the database, a 404 HTTP response will be automatically generated.
+In this example, since the Eloquent `$user` variable defined on the route matches the `{user}` segment in the route's URI, Laravel will automatically inject the model instance that has an ID matching the corresponding value from the request URI.
+If a matching model instance is not found in the database, a 404 HTTP response will automatically be generated.

 #### Customizing The Key Name